reactwg/react-native-releases/docs/guide-release-process.md

 ```

 This will kick off a Github Action workflow called [Test All](https://github.com/facebook/react-native/actions/workflows/test-all.yml) that will build relevant artifacts (Hermes prebuilts, `RNTester.apk`) that will expedite local testing.

+> [!TIP]
+> You don't have to watch the Actions tab manually — `prepare-release`, `publish`, and `test-release` all check CI status on the branch before continuing, and `status --series 0.85` shows the latest workflow runs at any time.

 [Navigate to Github Actions](https://github.com/facebook/react-native/actions/workflows/test-all.yml) and wait for the `build_npm_package` job to complete successfully (~30min into the `test-all` workflow).
 If the job fails, try and fix the issue so that the artifacts build.